OguzhanUmutlu/precision-calculator/README.md

 }
 ```

-# Repeat until statements
+# Repeat statements

-A loop will continue until the given expression is equal to 0.

-The logic: Check if the requirement is 0, if yes run the scope and start
-from the beginning, unless exit the loop

 ```
+# The logic: Check if the requirement is 0, if yes run the scope and start
+# from the beginning, unless exit the loop

 x = 0
 repeat until x == 10 {
   x # prints every integer from 0 to 9
-  x = x + 1  # yes i know. x can't be x + 1. this is code. don't sue me.
+  x++
+}

+# The logic: Repeats N times.

+x = 0
+repeat 5 times {
+  x # prints: 0 1 2 3 4
+  x++
+}

+# The logic: Repeats N times and assigns the given variable name
+# to every integer from 1 to N and runs the scope everytime.
+# (1 and N included)
+repeat 5 times with i {
+  i # prints: 1 2 3 4 5
 }
 ```